RobertL31/fuddly/docs/source/tutorial.rst

    independent *container* (:class:`fuddly.framework.data.Data`) for passing modeled data from one sub-system to another.
-This container is also used, for logging purpose, to register the sequence of modifications performed on the data (especially the disruptor chain--- refer to :ref:`tuto:dmaker-chain`) and other things, such as information retrieved from what a disruptor wants to report (line 14), for instance, insights on the modifications it performed.
+This container is also used, for logging purpose, to register the sequence of modifications performed on the data (especially the operator chain--- refer to :ref:`tuto:dmaker-chain`) and other things, such as information retrieved from what a operator wants to report (line 14), for instance, insights on the modifications it performed.

-You can also define parameters for your disruptor, by specifying the ``args`` attribute of the decorator with a dictionary.
-This dictionary references for each parameter of your disruptors a tuple composed of a description of the parameter, its default value, and the type of the value.
-The following example illustrates this use case, as well as the way to access the parameters within the disruptor methods.
+You can also define parameters for your operator, by specifying the ``args`` attribute of the decorator with a dictionary.
+This dictionary references for each parameter of your operators a tuple composed of a description of the parameter, its default value, and the type of the value.
+The following example illustrates this use case, as well as the way to access the parameters within the operator methods.

 .. code-block:: python
    :linenos:

-   @disruptor(tactics, dtype="DISRUPTOR_TYPE", weight=1,
+   @operator(tactics, dtype="OPERATOR_TYPE", weight=1,
               args={'param_1': ('param_1 description', None, str),
 	            'param_2': ('param_2 description ', True, bool)})
-   class disruptor_name(StatefulDisruptor):
+   class operator_name(StatefulOperator):

       def set_seed(self, prev_data):
           do_stuff(self.param_1)